 Konstantinos Manolopoulos is a Clinician Scientist in Endocrinology with a research interest in human in vivo metabolic physiology.
 He is exploring the hormonal determinants of adipose tissue function, and is particularly interested in the factors causing adipocyte dysfunction in obesity.
 Furthermore, he investigates the cross-talk between adipose tissue and other organs such as gut, liver and muscle.
-He is responsible for the Human Integrative Physiology and Metabolism lab at the NIHR/Wellcome Trust Clinical Research Facility.
-His research is funded by the Society for Endocrinology and the Academy of Medical Sciences, the BBSRC, and the European Foundation for the Study of Diabetes (EFSD).
+He leads the Human Integrative Physiology and Metabolism lab at the NIHR/Wellcome Trust Clinical Research Facility.
+His research is funded by the Society for Endocrinology, the Academy of Medical Sciences, the BBSRC, and the European Foundation for the Study of Diabetes (EFSD).

-He is an Honorary Consultant in Endocrinology at the Queen Elizabeth Hospital Birmingham and his clinical interests range from PCOS to complex endocrine obesity.
+He is an Honorary Consultant in Endocrinology at the Queen Elizabeth Hospital Birmingham and his clinical interests are complex endocrine obesity and PCOS.

 Willingness to take PhD students